Skip to main content Skip to footer

 Example: Service reports show that a specific application generates a high number of incidents each month.
 Leadership uses this information to prioritize investment in a replacement instead of continuing to address individual tickets.

 Enterprise service desks increasingly use AI to manage service volume, reduce manual effort, and improve response times.
-The following use cases focus on supporting existing service processes, rather than replacing them entirely.
+The following areas show where AI delivers the most measurable impact, supporting existing service processes, rather than replacing them entirely.

 Enterprise service desks receive large volumes of requests, many of which are repetitive or misclassified.
-The right software uses AI to analyze the context of incoming tickets and support early triage decisions.
+The right enterprise service desk software uses AI to analyze the context of incoming tickets and support early triage decisions.
 Mostapha K., Assistant professor and lecturer in control engineering and intelligent systems, describes:

 Imagine a system that reads incoming tickets, instantly routes them into the right category, and even drafts the first reply template.
 Agents remain in full control.
 They can accept, edit, or override.
 Every choice they make becomes new training data.